MPh-py/MPh/docs/index.md

 ﻿MPh
 ===

-Python scripting interface for Comsol Multiphysics®.
+Pythonic scripting interface for Comsol Multiphysics®.

 [Comsol][comsol] is a commercial software application that is widely used in science and industry for research and development.
 It excels